omkar-shelke25/cka-killercoda/OpenEBS-Local-StorageClass/step1.md

 - the reclaimPolicy should be `Delete`
 - `allowVolumeExpansion` should be set to `true`.
 Save the manifest at `/internal/openebs-local-sc.yaml`.

-After creating it, make `openebs-local` the new default StorageClass and ensure that the existing default StorageClass named `local-storage` is no longer marked as default.
+After creating it, make `openebs-local` the new default StorageClass and ensure that the existing default StorageClass named `local-path` is no longer marked as default.

 ---